microsoftgraph/msgraph-sdk-python/README.md

 Register your application by following the steps at [Register your app with the Microsoft Identity Platform](https://docs.microsoft.com/graph/auth-register-app-v2).

-### 2.2 Select an authentication method
+### 2.2 Select an authentication provider

-To start writing code and making requests to the Microsoft Graph service, you need to set up an authentication method.
-The Microsoft Graph PHP SDK supports different MSAL authentication libraries that you can choose depending on the type of application you are building.
+To start writing code and making requests to the Microsoft Graph service, you need to set up an authentication provider.
+This object will authenticate your requests to Microsoft Graph.
+For authentication, the Microsoft Graph Python SDK supports both sync and async credential classes from Azure Identity.
+Which library to choose depends on the type of application you are building.

-Microsoft Graph supports 2 different types of permissions: delegated permissions to make calls with a signed in user and delegated permissions to make calls without a signed in user.
+The easiest way to filter this decision is by looking at the permissions set you'd use.
+Microsoft Graph supports 2 different types of permissions: delegated and application permissions:
+- Application permissions are used when you don’t need a user to login to your app, but the app will perform tasks on its own and run in the background.
+- Delegated permissions, also called scopes, are used when your app requires a user to login and interact with data related to this user in a session.

+In this demo we'll use the 2 most common scenarios: client secret credentials for application permissions and device code credentials for delegated permissions.
+You can also use environment credentials, interactive browser credentials, default azure credentials, on-behalf-of credentials, or any other Azure Identity library.

 ### 2.3 Initialize a GraphServiceClient object